Yair5675/compress-py/README.md

 repetition for free!

 Sometimes the total size of all blocks will not be divisible by 8, which is a problem since files work with bytes.
-Counter this issue, another byte is added to the start of the data, specifying how many bits were added as padding to the end of the data, which helps the decompression step avoid adding false data when it encounters these padded bits.
+To counter this issue, another byte is added to the start of the data, specifying how many bits were added as padding to the end of the data, which helps the decompression step avoid adding false data when it encounters these padded bits.